Hector096/Conference-App/README.md

 # Aanchal Enterprises

-> This is a Aanchal Global Impex Expo website, through which you can get al the product list and summit information.
+> This is an Aanchal Global Impex Expo website, through which you can get all summit and products information.
 Enjoy Watching!

 ## Desktop Version